WSB-research/Wall-Street-Bets-Master-Doc/README.md

 2. They'll be crosschecked by other FA members until a consensus is reached on risk levels; justifications for each in a writeup would be great
 3. Tickers will then be passed on to the TA/data guys, who can set up a bunch of indicators and alerts and generally work their computer magic to best predict the window in which these will fail; graphs and math are appreciated

-We now have a list of vulnerable target securities that we're going to work on exploiting:
+We now have a list of vulnerable target securities that we're going to work on exploiting: CMBS; Shadow bank bonds (like Quicken); Oil bonds; Tech bonds
-CMBS
-Shadow bank bonds (like Quicken)
-Oil bonds
-Tech bonds

 We need to begin identifying BTOs (if possible (BTOs are just CLO/CDOs, because of course they are)) that target these assets.
 They're going to fail.
 Stay tuned, I'm just writing this down so I don't forget it.